hyperspy/hyperspy/doc/user_guide/tools.rst

 * :py:class:`~.signals.image.Image`
 * :py:class:`~.signals.eels.EELSSpectrum`
 * :py:class:`~.signals.spectrum_simulation.SpectrumSimulation`
+* :py:class:`~.signals.image_simulation.ImageSimulation`

 The :py:mod:`~.signals` module is imported in the user namespace when loading hyperspy.

 The different signals store other objects in what are called attributes.
 For examples, the hyperspectral data is stored in the :py:attr:`~.signal.Signal.data` attribute, the original parameters in the :py:attr:`~.signal.Signal.original_parameters` attribute, the mapped parameters in the :py:attr:`~.signal.Signal.mapped_parameters` attribute and the axes information (including calibration) can be accessed (and modified) in the :py:attr:`~.signal.Signal.axes_manager` attribute.

 .. _transforming.signal:

 Transforming between signal subclasses
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Hyperspy tries to determine the most convenient signal subclass for a given datase.
+However, sometimes it is necessary to manually determine the signal subclass.
 It is possible to transform between signal subclasses, e.g.:

 .. code-block:: python